 Remember that the choice of activities, and opening times of restaurants, shops and hotels vary over the year.
 Check the companies’ own websites for current information.

-Day 1 – boat from Gothenburg to Hönö
+Day 1 – bus from Gothenburg to Hönö

 From Gothenburg it's easy to get to the island of Hönö.
-The ferry M/S Kungsö, operating in summer, takes an hour from the Stenpiren terminal, passing through the entrance to the port of Gothenburg, out into the archipelago to Hönö Klåva.
-Bicycles can be brought onboard, for a fee, as long as there is space.
-Children under 8 travel for free, in the company of an adult.
-At other times of year it is easy to travel to Hönö Klåva from Nils Ericson Terminalen (the Gothenburg bus station) with Västtrafik, the public transport company.
+Take the bus from Nils Ericson Terminalen (the Gothenburg bus station) with Västtrafik, the public transport company.
 The trip takes one to one and a half hours.
 On these buses it is not possible to bring a bicycle, but at the destination you can rent one.
 You can also ride a bicycle from Gothenburg, and take it on the short ferry tour out to the island.
 This involves a ride of just over 20 kilometres.

 Hönö – shopping, swimming and fishing adventures

 You will arrive in the middle of vibrant Klåva harbour on the island of Hönö, amidst cute little shops and a large selection of cafés and restaurants.
 If you didn’t bring your own bike, you can rent one at Paoloscykel, which also has children’s bikes and bike trailers.